 Possible reasons for query failure are listed in the following bullet points.
 While this list is far from exhaustive, the intention is to cover the more common scenarios leading to this state and serve as a starting point for any investigation.
 Systematically ruling out the points included in this list is something which should be covered by customers as the issues are clearly external to the Delphix product:

-- Were public keys are being used, an invalid public key has been provided;
+- If public keys are being used, an invalid public key has been provided;

 - Permissions associated with public key directories or files are inappropriate;